spotware/OpenAPI.Net/docs/open-client.md

     await client.Connect();
 ```

+If connection fails it will dispose the client and it will throw a ConnectionException.

+If you call a disposed client Connect method it will throw a ObjectDisposedException.

 Now client is connected to API server and you can send/receive messages.

 The OpenClient (IOpenClient) implements IDisposable, so you can use it on a C# "using" block like file streams.